openhab/org.openhab.binding.zwave/doc/smartly/multiswitch_0_0.md

 ### Parameter 11: Dimmer mode

 Dimmer Operation Mode
-[ Leading Edge (LE) = 0, Tailing Edge (TE) = 1 ] Defines if Dimmer should operate in Leading or Tailing Edge mode.
+<p&gt[ Leading Edge (LE) = 0, Tailing Edge (TE) = 1 ] Defines if Dimmer should operate in Leading or Tailing Edge mode.
 Most Lights work quite OK in the default Leading Edge mode, but this mode also usually cause some noise from the dimmer unit.
 During installation it is therefore recommended to try TE mode, and use this if the Light operates properly.
 Tailing Edge mode is known to cause instability in some type of Lights!
-This configuration does not have any effect on 1-10V Dimmer Back Units!
+This configuration does not have any effect on 1-10V Dimmer Back Units!</p&gt
 Values in the range 0 to 1 may be set.

 The manufacturer defined default value is ```1```.